 The grievance is filed against a sitting judge (handled by the State Commission on Judicial Conduct).

 The person who filed the grievance has the right to appeal the CDC’s classification decision to dismiss the grievance as an Inquiry to the Board of Disciplinary Appeals (BODA).
-BODA is an independent 12-attorney tribunal, appointed by the Supreme Court of Texas.
-When BODA reverses a classification decision, the grievance is sent back to the CDC and is processed as a Complaint.
+When BODA reverses an Inquiry classification decision, the grievance is sent back to the CDC and is processed as a Complaint.

 Just Cause Determination